 Companion Planting – Companion planting works to create a symbiotic relationship between plants.
 Growing certain plants close to one another may deter pests, promote growth and even improve the flavor!
 For example, by planting dill and basil with your tomato plants, you’ll keep tomato hornworms at bay.

 Employing strategies like these five in your garden will keep your garden healthy and beautiful!
+And don’t be too embarrassed to call up your local pest control service.
 Over the long-term, you’ll develop a good balance between good and bad bugs, and as a result, will have fewer pest problems.